 Why?
 Because unlike some other states NJ does not erase the criminal record, they merely seal the record as of

 the date of the order of expungement.
-Because most employers, individuals and insurance companies are aware
+Because most employers, individuals and insurance companies know

-of this fact they do not use the New Jersey or FBI criminal record database to search for current criminal records
+this fact they do not use the NJ or FBI criminal record database to search for current criminal records

 and instead use third party providers.

 Most employers and individuals use companies which independently search the public records through